One Day in Delhi – Explore the 15 Best Tourist Attractions in Just 24 Hours

 4. Raj Ghat

-After breakfast, head to Raj Ghat, the peaceful memorial of Mahatma Gandhi.
-Set amidst well-maintained lawns, this site allows a quiet moment of reflection.
+After breakfast, visit Rajghat, the peaceful mausoleum of Mahatma Gandhi.
+Set amidst well-maintained lawns, the site offers a quiet moment for contemplation.

 5. India Gate

-Next, drive to India Gate, the war memorial dedicated to 70,000 soldiers of the British Indian Army who died in World War I. It’s surrounded by lush gardens and offers postcard-worthy photographs.
+Next, head to India Gate, a war memorial dedicated to the 70,000 soldiers of the British Indian Army who died in World War I. It is surrounded by lush gardens and offers postcard-worthy photos.

 6. Rashtrapati Bhavan & Parliament House

-Drive past the majestic Rashtrapati Bhavan, the official residence of the President of India.
-Although entry is restricted, the buildings’ grandeur from the outside is worth a stop.
+Walk past the majestic Rashtrapati Bhavan, the official residence of the President of India.
+Although entry is restricted, the majesty of the buildings from the outside is worth a stop.

 Lunch: Taste of Delhi